NietoCurcio/atmoseer/src/spatiotemporal_builder/README.md

     WebSirenesTarget --> WebSirenesParser: minimum_date, maximum_date
     WebSirenesTarget --> WebSirenesSquare

+    WebsirenesDataset --> WebSirenesTarget
 ```

+TODO, improve the text and add WebsirenesDataset text

 The `WebSirenesParser` class is responsible for ETL, by reading the WebSirenes dataset in the `websirenes_defesa_civil` folder and extracting the features from the `.txt` files, it returns the data as a pandas Dataframe, the main function of this class is `get_dataframe`.